Annual Street Maintenance (ASM)

 - Saturday, Jan.
 5: Remove traffic control, and Woodlake Parkway reopens.

 Soon after completing this section, the contractor will move to Pecan Dr. Construction plan and schedule for the second phase to follow.

 New sewer line construction for the Foot and Ankle Center will begin on Monday, Nov.
-26 and will be completed by Nov.
-28. Traffic control will be established in the work area, but should not require lane closures or detours.
+26 is underway.
+Traffic control will be established in the work area, but should not require lane closures or detours.

 The Town of Little Elm Public Works has kicked off the 2018 Annual Street Maintenance (ASM) Program, which is funded in part by the ¼ cent street maintenance sales tax revenues which voters approved in 2005, 2009, 2013 and again in 2017 by a large majority.
 Most recent Council Agenda and Discussion can be found HERE (Item #13 Sec.
 I, pg 8) on our website.
 Little Elm residents had the opportunity to begin early voting Monday, April 24th, 2017.
 Saturday, May 6th was the final day to cast a ballot.
 The work to be performed varies depending on the type of street and need for maintenance and repairs.
 Residents of these streets will receive a door notice in advance of the construction to provide information about the project and special parking and driving instructions during construction.